red/docs/reactivity.md

 # Concept

-Since version 0.6.0, Red has introduced support for "reactive programming" whose purpose is to reduce size and complexity of Red programs further.
-Red's reactive model relies on dataflow and object events, constructing a directed graph, allowing propagation of changes in objects, following the "push" model.
+In version 0.6.0, Red introduced support for "reactive programming" to help reduce the size and complexity of Red programs.
+Red's reactive model relies on dataflow and object events, constructing a directed graph, and propagating changes in objects, all using a "push" model.
 More specifically, Red implements the [object-oriented reactive programming](https://en.wikipedia.org/wiki/Reactive_programming#Object-oriented) model, where only object fields can be the source of change.

-If the description seems a bit abstract, the reactive API and usage are meant to be simple and practical.
-Here are some graphs to help visualize the relationships created by reactive relations.
+If the description seems a bit abstract, don't worry, the reactive API and its use are simple and practical.
+Here are some graphs to help visualize reactive relationships.

 <div style="text-align:center"><img src="images/react-simple.png" /></div>

-*Graph A & B are showing simple relations built between one or several reactors (object(s) acting as a reactive source).*
+*Graph A & B show simple relations between one or several reactors (objects that act as a reactive source).*

 <div style="text-align:center"><img src="images/react-graphs.png" /></div>

-*Graphs C, D & E are showing chained reactions, where most targets are themselves reactors, setting up a chain of relations which can have any shape.*
+*Graphs C, D & E show chained reactions, where some targets are, themselves, reactors, setting up a chain of relations that can have any shape.*

-Once set, reactions are run asynchronously, each time one of the source field(s) value is changed.
-This relation continues to exists until the reaction is explicitly destroyed, using `react/unlink` or `clear-reactions`.
+Reactions are run asynchronously, when a source field(s) value is changed.
+As long as the objects exist the reaction relationship exists, unless the reaction is explicitly destroyed using `react/unlink` or `clear-reactions`.

-Only the source objects in a reactive expression need to be a reactor, the target can be a simple object.
-If the target is also a reactor, then reactions can be chained and a graph of relations can then be constructed.
+Only the source objects in a reactive expression need to be a reactor.
+The target can be a simple object.
+If the target is also a reactor, reactions are chained and a graph of relations is constructed (with no extra work on your part).

 Notes:
-* Red's reactive support could be extended in the future to support also a "pull" model.
+* Red's reactive support could be extended in the future to support a "pull" model.
 * This is not a [FRP](https://en.wikipedia.org/wiki/Functional_reactive_programming) framework, though event streams could be supported in the future.
 * The Red/View GUI engine relies on *face!* objects in order to operate graphic objects.
 Faces are reactors, and they can be used for setting reactive relations between them or with non-reactor objects.